 Multicultural, International & Interdisciplinary

-Courses on the three core topics are on offer every semester.
-There are six specialization tracks with three available in alternate semesters.
+Courses on the three core topics are offered every semester, with six specialization tracks available on a rotating basis.

 CORE TOPICS